30+ Easy Easter Side Dishes

 Easiest Ever Broccoli Salad – with Bacon & Cranberries

-Broccoli salad is a classic Easter side that benefits from being made ahead.
-Bacon adds savory flavor, cranberries bring sweetness, and the dressing ties it together.
-It’s dependable and familiar without feeling tired.
-This is a good option when planning traditional Easter side dishes.
+Broccoli salad is one of those classic Easter sides that benefits from being made the night before.
+The bacon adds savory flavor, the cranberries bring a little sweetness, and it all comes together in a way that’s familiar and satisfying without feeling tired.

 Quick & Easy Bacon Cheddar Cauliflower Salad

-Farro makes this salad hearty without being heavy.
-The shallot vinaigrette keeps it balanced and not overly sweet.
-This is a good Easter healthy side dish when you want something fresh but filling.
-It pairs well with roasted vegetables and ham.
+Farro makes this salad hearty enough to hold its own on an Easter table.
+The shallot vinaigrette keeps it bright and not too rich.
+It’s a good choice when you want something filling but still fresh-feeling alongside roasted vegetables and ham.

 Greek Village Salad (Horiatiki)

-Greek village salad is simple and fresh, with clean flavors that balance richer foods.
-This is a good Easter side dish when ham and potatoes are doing most of the heavy lifting.
-It looks nice on the table and doesn’t need much fuss.
-Serve it chilled or at room temperature.
+Greek village salad is simple and clean, which makes it one of the better choices when ham and potatoes are doing the heavy lifting.
+It looks nice on the table, takes almost no prep, and can be served chilled or at room temperature.

 Healthier Classic Napa Cabbage Salad